 Using my combination square, I made sure each piece of wood was pushed in 3″ from the melamine.

-Ultimately, this step saved me an additional step later in the project of squaring the sides of the table.
+This step saved me an additional step later in the project of squaring the sides of the table.

 Since each side was cut with my track saw, I knew they were perfectly straight.